emirot/sqlgojson/README.md

 I wanted to get JSON return from the database whithout having a struct already defined.
 I found couple of examples online but no library.
-I took those ideas and added some tests and automations and make it a library.
+I took those ideas and added some tests and automations and made it a library.